jcordry/myandroid-tools/README.md

 Some other apply to the Linux labs:

-    getplatform.sh: used to obtain an api level from Google. install_platform.sh: this uses the previous to install api level 8.
+    getplatform.sh: used to obtain an api level from Google. install_platform.sh n: this uses the previous to install api level n.